jfd16/Mariana/Mariana.AVM2/README.md

 (with the `DEBUG` conditional compilation symbol set) and is ignored in release builds.
 * `emitAssemblySavePath`: Saves the generated IL code as a .dll file if a file path is specified.
-The assembly can be inspected using the [ILVerify](https://www.nuget.org/packages/dotnet-ilverify/) tool to check for any code generation problems.
+The assembly can be inspected using the [ILVerify](https://www.nuget.org/packages/dotnet-ilverify/) tool and/or a decompiler to check for any code generation problems.

 ## Authoring classes for the AVM2